 I had a reminder of the importance of gratitude.
 This morning I witnessed a very beautiful sunrise.
 Brilliant reds and oranges enveloping the sky.
 It kept changing shape and I tried to capture its brilliance with my camera phone.
 But then I just let it go.

 I simply breathed it in from the rooftop of my work.
 There’s nothing like a Fall sunrise where I live in Idaho.
 Then it was gone.
-Here’s what I was reminded of: 1.)
-Fall teaches us the beauty in just letting go.
+Here’s what I was reminded of 1.)
+Fall teaches us the beauty of just letting go.
 2.)
 Appreciate the pleasurable moments as they come along.

 For some reason, I was struggling with writing something about gratitude for this article because I didn’t want it to sound contrived or cliched.
 I can’t tell you anything you don’t already know about the benefits of being thankful.

 But then gratitude smacked me right in the face with the beauty of a “fluffy orange nature hug,” otherwise known as a sunrise.
 It’s simple, really.
 Here’s what expressing gratitude does:

 Expressing thankfulness doesn’t come easy for some people.
 Others complain incessantly.
 You know the people I’m talking about.
 What one person thinks is a burden, another person cherishes.

 Here’s a great, real-life example I read on a mother’s blog recently about school being canceled because of snow.
 Her first instinct wasn’t gratitude to spend time with her kids for the day.
 It was to scream into a pillow.
 Her second reaction was to rant on Facebook:

 “A good mom would RELISH the chance to stay inside with her wound up kiddos all day, right?
 A good mom would have all the ingredients for homemade chocolate chip cookies on hand… and then happily entertain a flour fight as we all got dough up to our elbows making memories, right??
 I mean, that is how they do it in the commercials, right???”

 Comments started pouring in